Rainbow George Weiss: Life and career

 The son of a diamond merchant, Weiss worked for his father in Hatton Garden for 15 years.
-He became a frequent gambler it became legal to bet on the high street on 1 May 1961.
+He became a frequent gambler when it became legal to bet on the high street on 1 May 1961.
 He was a long time Newcastle United supporter since the 1952 FA Cup Final.
 Later in life, he very nearly recruited their former striker, Jackie Milburn, to stand for his Captain Rainbow's Universal Party in 1985 in Tyne Bridge.

 As a political candidate, he stood in 13 constituencies in the 2005 general election, polling 1,289 votes in total.

 He founded his own parties from the proceeds of the sale of a mews house in Hampstead, north London, which he moved into in 1969, but stopped paying rent in 1984, remaining there as a squatter for the required 12 years.
 He was a neighbour and friend of Peter Cook.
 He made a profit of £710,000 from the sale of the house in 2004 after HM Land Registry awarded him possessory ownership of the property, known as acquiring title by adverse possession.

 Weiss moved for a brief period to Ireland before returning to London.
 He spent his final years in a Highgate retirement home in London.
 He died on 1 December 2021, at the age of 81.